christophersesugh/codingsimba/SECURITY.md

 ## Reporting a Vulnerability

-At Coding Simba, we take security seriously.
+At TekBreed, we take security seriously.
 If you discover a security vulnerability, please follow these steps for responsible disclosure:

 ### DO NOT: